-Discrete music lessons are included in the weekly timetable, following the Charanga schemes of work.
+- Expressive arts and design - Discrete music lessons are included in the weekly timetable, following the Charanga schemes of work.
 Children also take part in other daily creative activities allowing them to explore media and materials and use their imagination.
 These activities are usually linked to the current topic.

 The development of each child is recorded through the use of assessment scales which provide an accurate and detailed insight into the progress made by the individual.
 Observations made of each child in a variety of environments and learning situations ensure that an accurate recording of individual attainment is made.
+The 'Evidence Me' app is used to record observations and assess pupils against the Early Learning Goals taken from the Statutory Framework 2021.
 With a comprehensive view of the level of development for each child, an appropriate and challenging curriculum can be delivered to ensure the needs of the individual can be met effectively.